telerik/xaml-docs/knowledge-base/kb-panelbar-remove-mouseover-and-selected-overlay-child-item.md

 ## Solution

-Extract and modify the content of the Template property of RadPanelBarItem.
+Extract and modify the content of the RadPanelBarItem Template property.

 __To remove the mouse over overlay:__

 1. Extract the Style of the RadPanelBarItem.
-2. Find the Setter that sets the Template property.
+2. Find the Setter that sets the Template property and go to the ControlTemplate in the setter.
 3. Find the VisualState with x:Name="MouseOver" in the template and remove it.
 4. Find the Border element with x:Name="MouseOverVisual" and remove it as well.